Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0009-use-common-api-for-agreements-parties-and-documents.md

 Architectural Decision 003 Use a common records layer decides to use a common records layer.
 Common Sourcing design defines how to interact various components in a coordinated sourcing strategy.

-Apprenticeships needs party and agreement records to coordinate supplier registration and DPS qualification with the buyer journey.
+All Agreement services need party and agreement records to coordinate supplier registration and DPS qualification with the buyer journey.

 ## Decision